-Costs incurred in the production process are appropriately accumulated as stockpiles, metal in process and product inventories.
-Platinum, palladium and rhodium are treated as main products and other platinum group and base metals produced as by-products.
+Costs incurred in the production process are appropriately accumulated as stockpiles, metal in-process and refined inventories.

-In-process and final inventories are carried at the lowest of average cost of normal production and net realisable value.
+In-process and refined inventories are carried at the lowest of its average cost of normal production and net realisable value.
 Costs relating to inefficiencies in the production process are charged to the income statement as incurred.

 Net realisable value tests are performed, at least, on each reporting date and represent the expected sales price of the product based on prevailing metal prices, less estimated costs to complete production and bring the product to sale.

-The average cost of normal production includes total costs incurred on mining and refining, including depreciation, less net revenue from the sale of by-products, allocated to main products based on units produced under normal production.
-Stock values are adjusted for upstream intra-group transactions with subsidiaries and equity-accounted entities within the Group, eliminating intra-group profit in profit or loss and share of profit from equity-accounted entities, where applicable.
+The average cost of normal production includes total costs incurred on mining, smelting and refining, including depreciation, less net revenue from the sale of by-products at the point where by-products become separately identifiable, allocated to main products based on the relative sales value of main products sold.
+Stock values are adjusted for upstream intra-group transactions with subsidiaries and equity-accounted entities within the Group, eliminating intra-group profits in profit or loss and share of profit from equity-accounted entities, where applicable.

 Refined by-products are valued at net realisable value and quantities of in-process metals are based on latest available assays.
-Recoverable metal quantities are continually tested for reasonableness by comparing the grade of ore with the metal actually recovered.
+Recoverable metal quantities are continually tested for reasonableness by comparing the grade and quantity of ore input with the metal actually recovered.
 Engineering estimates are used to determine recoverable metal quantities and these estimates and the methodologies applied are improved on an ongoing basis.
-Metal quantities are adjusted without affecting production and impacting the calculation of unit cost per ounce produced.
+Metal quantity adjustments relating to prior years are adjusted without affecting production or impacting the calculation of unit cost per ounce produced during the current year.

-Operating metal lease payments or receipts are accounted for in profit or loss and the metal is carried as inventory.
+Operating metal lease receipts are accounted for in profit or loss and the metal is carried as inventory.